ShuiJu/CS2FPSBenchmark/README.md

 ## Why collecting benchmark result from player is useful?
 I'm not criticizing but there are limitations for general reviewers who might play or not the game.
-At the same time they simply can't using esport settings for their reviews of product.
+At the same time they simply can't using E-Sport settings for their reviews of product.
 Or they have not transfer their reviews to CS2 version of the game yet.
 Also, if they are getting started benchmarking new component using CS2, they are going to choose whether test huge amount of data for old hardware, or just pick some iconic ones, which is less useful for general player who don't upgrade their PC yearly.

-An example, Techpowerup still use CSGO FPS Benchmark for their 14th gen review:
+An example, TechPowerUp still use CSGO FPS Benchmark for their 14th gen review:

 https://www.techpowerup.com/review/intel-core-i5-14600k/17.html